-Priority registration is the two-week period during which students can first register for the following semester.
-Registration for Spring semester courses typically takes place in late October/early November; registration for Autumn courses usually happens in early April.
-The timetable is set by the Registrar’s Office and published on their website (http://www.umt.edu/registrar/students/default.aspx).
+Priority registration is the two-week period during which students can first register for the following fall or spring semester.
+Registration for spring semester courses typically takes place in late October/early November; registration for autumn courses usually happens in early April.
+The timetable is set by the Registrar’s Office and published on their website (http://www.umt.edu/registrar/Registration/registrationtimetbl.php).
 Points to remember:

-- Priority sequence: students with disabilities, graduate students, Post Baccalaureate/Seniors, Four Bear/Athletes, Juniors, Sophomores and Freshmen.
+- Priority sequence: students with disabilities, graduate students, Post Baccalaureate/Seniors, Four Bear/Athletes/Veterans, Juniors, Sophomores and Freshmen.

-- Priority codes (DSSS, ATHL, BEAR) appear in Banner on the UADVISE screen.
+- Priority codes (DSSS, ATHL, BEAR, VET) appear in Banner on the UADVISE screen.

 - Students may register during and after their designated time period.